-When deciding which companies to follow on LinkedIn, you must first determine your career objectives, your core values, and your personal preferences.
+When deciding which companies to follow on LinkedIn, you must first determine your career objectives, core values, and personal preferences.
 For instance, if you are in marketing or you specialize in promotions and advertising, you would want to follow a company that falls under the category of marketing or commercial advertisements.

 Following a company you think aligns with your career objectives can simplify your job search and obtain productive results.

 How to Follow an Organization on LinkedIn

 Aside from the LinkedIn Company Follow, you can make use of the Career Tab.
 This career tab is designed to help both companies and professionals.
 Click the tab if you want to visit other pages dedicated to companies.

 Find out more about what companies are offering, the current employment opportunities and requirements they need, and other specific details.
 This way, you can see connections and have access to hundreds of job possibilities.
 Get basic ideas from other individuals who got their job from using professional social media.

 Steps to Take: Following a Company on LinkedIn:

 • Sign-in to your LinkedIn profile.
-If you have not set up a profile yet, you must register first before you can access the website.
+If you have not set up a profile yet, you must register first before accessing the website.

 • Click on the company or companies you wish to follow.